JesperHogstedDk/ws-battleship/README.md

-# RSSchool NodeJS websocket task template
+# Battleship game with Websocket
 > Static http server and base task packages.
 > By default WebSocket client tries to connect to the 3000 port.